rjohansson7/RaytracerJS/README.md

 Simple raytracer written in javascript

 ## TODO
+- Is the sphere texture correct?
+Rotate the sphere
 - Better skybox (maybe smaller box, or sphere instead..)
 - Refraction
 - Texture mapping (How do i map texture to mesh...)